apollo-fyi/apollo-docs/docs/event_channels.md

 the Discord role designated to allow channel creation.

-To allow additional users to create event channels, you can assign an event channel role with `!server role channel <role>`.
+To allow additional users to create event channels, you can assign an event channel role with `/settings role channel`.
 This will allow any user with the given role to create event channels.

 ## Required permissions